yzpang/gold-off-policy-text-gen-iclr21/README.md

 ### Datasets

 For downloading CNN/DM and XSum datasets, we follow the instructions [here](https://github.com/pytorch/fairseq/tree/97d29d78e51e49de50e5105bcf4f9ebbd9fd7387/examples/bart); note that this link does not correspond to the latest fairseq.
-Our version of the CNN/DM input articles include the "(CNN)" tags.
+Our version of the CNN/DM input articles include the prepended "(CNN)" tags.

 For downloading IWSLT14 De-En dataset, we follow the instructions [here](https://github.com/pytorch/fairseq/tree/97d29d78e51e49de50e5105bcf4f9ebbd9fd7387/examples/translation).
 The binary files are provided in our repo, in the directory ```data-bin```.